MP Estate Planning UK

 Income sources to capture

 List each source of income with dates and totals.
-Capture bank interest, dividends, rental property receipts and any other income the arrangement received during the tax year.
+Capture bank interest (gross), dividends, rental property receipts (with a breakdown of allowable expenses) and any other income the trust received during the tax year running from 6 April to 5 April.
+If the trust holds multiple properties, break each one out separately — HMRC expects income and expenses to be identifiable by source.

 Tracking assets and allowed costs

-Keep a clear ledger of assets and separate capital movements from income.
-Mixing the two creates avoidable errors.
+Keep a clear ledger of trust assets and separate capital movements from income.
+Mixing the two creates avoidable errors that can trigger HMRC enquiries.

 Recording distributions